raspberrypilearning/getting-started-with-guis/worksheet.md

     welcome_message = Text(app, text="Welcome to my app")
     ```

     Here we have created a `Text` widget with the name `welcome_message`.
 The first __argument__ (in the brackets) tells the widget who its boss is!
 To be more specific, we are telling this `Text` widget that it will be controlled by the `app` object which we created earlier.
-The first argument given to any widget always tells it the name of its boss.
+The first argument given to any widget always tells it the name of its boss (or 'master').
 The second argument tells the widget that we want the text displayed to be "Welcome to my app".

 1. Save and run your code by pressing F5.
 You should see this text displayed on your GUI.

     ![Text widget](images/app-welcome.png)

 1. Did you notice that we could tell the `Text` widget what content we wanted it to display by specifying `text="Welcome to my app"`?
 This is called a keyword argument, because we have specified the key word `text` and the value we want.
-We can specify other key word parameters too, just add them on to the end, separated by commas.
+We can specify other key word arguments too, just add them on to the end, separated by commas.

     ```python
     welcome_message = Text(app, text="Welcome to my app", size=40, font="Times New Roman", color="lightblue")
     ```

-    Here, we have used keyword arguments for the `size`, `font` and `color` (note the American spelling).
+    Here, we have used keyword arguments for the `size`, `font` and `color` (note the American spelling!).

     ![Text widget](images/app-welcome.png)

-    You can specify any font your computer has installed and colours can be specified either as colour names (for predefined colours) or as hex codes.
+    You can specify any font your computer has installed and colours can be specified either as colour names (for predefined colours) or as hex codes (e.g. #ff0000).

 ## TextBox widget

-TextBox widgets are used to let the user type in data - a bit like the `input()` function you may have used before.
+TextBox widgets are used to let the user type in data - a bit like the GUI version of the `input()` function you may have used before.
 Here's how to add one.

 1. Add the `TextBox` widget to your import statement